 4. Suited Connectors

-A suited connector is a double-edged sword.
-On one hand, they are key to winning in straights or flushes.
-However, they are really dependent on the flop, which is where the problem arises.
+A suited connector can be a double-edged sword.
+On one hand, they’re key to winning in straights or flushes.
+However, they’re really dependent on the flop, which is where the problem arises.

 Most people don’t get what they need on the flop, but they hope that the last two community cards will help them turn things around.
-They commit to playing hand because they’ve tunneled in on the idea that they’ll win with a straight or flush, when the odds of them landing that straight or flush are extremely low.
+They commit to playing a hand because they’ve tunneled in on the idea that they’ll win with a straight or flush.
+The reality is that this is one of those poker strategies to avoid.
+The odds of them landing that straight or flush are extremely low — and even lower in Omaha, which is why suited connectors can be among the worst starting hands in Omaha.

 5. Medium- or Low-Value Pairs

-If you have medium-value pairs, it might be worthwhile to see what happens with the flop, but with low-value pairs, it’s often a good idea to fold, especially if someone raises.
+If you have medium-value pairs, it might be worthwhile to see what happens with the flop.
+By contrast, low-value pairs are some of the worst starting hands for Texas Hold’em poker, so it’s often a good idea to fold, especially if someone raises.
 However, if people are calling, you might at least want to see what the flop brings before folding.
+To deepen your understanding of this type of situation, it’s worthwhile learning how to play pocket fours in cash games.

-Now that you have a better understanding of poker hands and how some of them are overplayed, you may want to test this knowledge out in poker games online at BetMGM.
-BetMGM is a premiere online casino and online poker site that offers players exciting cash games as well as poker tournaments.
-These games and tournaments are also available in multiple variants, including Texas Hold’em, Seven-Card Stud, and Omaha, so you can pick your preferred way to play.
-You can also test out other skills in a cash game or poker tournament, such as hand ranges or the 10-to-1 rule, to take your game to the next level.
+Now that you have a better understanding of poker hands and how some of them are overplayed, you may want to test this knowledge out and play poker with real money at BetMGM.
+BetMGM is a premier online poker site that offers players exciting cash games as well as poker tournaments in multiple variants, including Texas Hold’em, Seven-Card Stud, and Omaha, so you can pick your preferred way to play.
+You can also test out other skills in a cash game or poker tournament, such as hand ranges or the 10-to-1 rule in poker, to take your game to the next level.
+BetMGM offers all new players an online poker welcome bonus.

-Sometimes poker players have the wrong idea about certain hands, which leads to them being overvalued and overplayed.
-Learn more about these hands here.
+Sometimes, poker players have the wrong idea about certain hands, so they overvalue and overplay them.
+Learn more about the most overplayed poker hands here.